-Kenmore Tonawanda UFSD Response to Intervention (Rtl) Model
+Kenmore Tonawanda UFSD Response to Intervention (RtI) Model

 Response to Intervention is the practice of providing high-quality intervention supports across academic, social, and emotional domains in an effort to proactively address the needs of students who may be at-risk for failure or other deleterious outcomes.
-The essence of Response to Intervention, or Rtl, is prevention and early intervention.
-The goal of Rtl is to provide assistance to students in an effort to avert further academic, social, or emotional decline.
+The essence of Response to Intervention, or RtI, is prevention and early intervention.
+The goal of RtI is to provide assistance to students in an effort to avert further academic, social, or emotional decline by targeting specific student skill deficits and needs.
 Over thirty years of research has demonstrated that early intervention for students who are at-risk across a variety of domains is simply best practice and that many students who demonstrate early signs of difficulty can go on to meet academic challenges with success if supported appropriately.
-Data-based decision making is a critical aspect of the Ken-Ton Rtl model.
+Data-based decision making is a critical aspect of the Ken-Ton RtI model.